jssimporter/JSSImporter/README.md

 - ```%PKG_NAME%```: The name of the package.
 Specifically, the display name that the JSS uses to represent that package.
 Usually the filename.
 - ```%PROD_NAME%```: The value of the input variable ```%prod_name%```.
 Note, ```%prod_name%``` is a required recipe input variable.
 - ```%POLICY_CATEGORY%```: The value of ```%policy_category%```, if specified, or "Unknown", if not-this is what the JSS will assign anyway.
+- ```%SELF_SERVICE_DESCRIPTION%```: Used to specify the contents of the description field for self service items.
+Use this input variable in concert with ensuring that it is added to the policy template.
 - ```%JSSINVENTORY_NAME%```: If you want to override the default guessing of the "Application Title" for a smart group, use this along with an input variable of jss_inventory_name

 SSL